junh1024/junh1024-Documents/Audio/Surround/Home Theater 3D Audio Formats Myths.md

 TRUE.
 DTS-X CE still supports 128 elements, but has a more flexible bed layout, including native support for 7.1.4 beds.

 ### DTS-X HE is superior to Atmos HE
 DEPENDS.
 While you would think 16 objects in Atmos Home vs 7.1.4 + 5 objects in DTS-X Home are equivalent, there is the difference between channels & static objects so imaging may be different.
 Also, DTS software isn't as smart as Atmos software which automatically does spatial coding to reduce objects.
 Instead, you must manually choose which objects to channelize and others to keep as objects.
-What usually happens in practice is studios just skip this process and channelize everything.
+What usually happens in practice is studios just skip this process and channelize everything to 7.1.4.
 Except for select past releases like Well Go's, "Ip man 3".
 [Ref2](https://www.avsforum.com/threads/trinnov-altitude.1516103/page-147#post-51314001).
 Thus, you need to carefully reformat your project to make maximum use of 7.1.4 + 5 objects.

 For 7.1.4 systems, mixes in either codec should sound similar.
 But for more speakers, since DTS-X is channel-based, it might be better since it can upmix missing speakers.
 But Atmos will probably leave them blank most of the time.
 Which is why many AVR owners with many speakers install additional AVRs to upmix more speakers rather than native Atmos rendering.